Audiovent: Musical style and influences

 The band purposely used a traditional "guitar, bass, and drum" rock sound in their music, in efforts to distance themselves from the DJs, rapped vocals, and angsty themes commonly found in nu metal and rap metal's music, which was at its peak of popularity upon the band's major label debut.
 The band desired to distance themselves from the shadow of their sibling's band Incubus, though critics commonly compared them regardless, especially to Incubus's 1999 album Make Yourself and Brandon Boyd's vocals.
 They did manage to avoid said band's nu metal label though, most commonly being identified as alternative rock, post-grunge, and hard rock.
 Music journalists noted a diversity between their songs as well, with Margo Whitman of Billboard described them as having "cuts that run the gamut from acoustic-type ballads to hardcore rock numbers".
 The band experimented with the sitar on the track "Rain", and a 22-piece orchestra in "When I Drown".

 The band was greatly influenced by classic rock, such as The Beatles, Pink Floyd, and David Bowie.
 According to Boyd:

 "We look at old footage of Jimi Hendrix and Led Zeppelin and The Who, and that's really what gets us going.
 We want music to be like that again ...
 The stuff we listen to isn't what's going on today ... everything from Beatles to Zep to Hendrix—everything from that to old Stevie Wonder, James Brown, The Funky Meters—And I like bands that do something different, that aren't afraid to step it up a notch ...
 Radiohead, obviously, and The Flaming Lips, Shudder to Think-- We just play stuff that comes from our hearts.
 It's all natural."

 Boyd states the band was also influenced by soul, funk, and jazz in a general sense, and metal in their earlier days.
-Boyd states that the band composed 9 minute Pink Floyd-esq progressive rock songs in their earlier days, but the band ended up unhappy with the end results, and strayed away from the approach upon becoming more familiar with the Beatles and Led Zeppelin.
-Wilcox stated that drumming of John Bonham, Joseph Modeliste, and Russell Batiste were particularly influential to his drumming style.
+Boyd states that the band composed 9 minute Pink Floyd-esque progressive rock songs in their earlier days, but the band ended up unhappy with the end results, and strayed away from the approach upon becoming more familiar with the Beatles and Led Zeppelin.
+Wilcox stated that drumming of John Bonham, Ziggy Modeliste, and Russell Batiste Jr. were particularly influential to his drumming style.